seatable/seatable-admin-docs/manual/config/enterprise/saml.md

 2\.
 Configure SeaTable

-Add the following configuration to dtable_web_settings.py and then restart SeaTable:
+Add the following configuration to `dtable_web_settings.py`, change the values according to your needs and then restart SeaTable:

 ```python
 ENABLE_SAML = True